jashan-s1/Team5/docs/spec.md

 - The primary user of the app will be on Windows machines
 - The app will be web based
-- We will be using SQLite for the server backend
+- We will be using php for server side scripting
-- We will use Python with the flask library to handle the communication between the database and the application